firstdraft/appdev-lessons/lessons/string.md

   - Copied from project README: [https://github.com/appdev-projects/string-chapter](https://github.com/appdev-projects/string-chapter){target="_blank"}

+  - There is an un-transcribed [video](https://canvas.uchicago.edu/courses/47526/pages/video-getting-started-with-the-ruby-chapters){target="_blank"} associated with [String][String] that serves as review of the [Technical Setup][Technical Setup].
+This video should be integrated here.

 Run your Ruby file by typing `ruby ` and then the name of the file you want to run in the Terminal.

 If we want to run `string_multiplication.rb`, we can write the command: